FrontendMasters/front-end-handbook/learning.md

 # Part II: Learning

-These chapters identify self-directed and direct resources for learning to become a front-end developer as well as mastering the practice.
+These chapters identify self-directed and direct resources for learning to become a front-end developer.